Why We Love It

 Q: How long will I be in school?

 A: That could depend on you, your current job, and any other obligations you might have.
-A master’s program in political science could take anywhere from one to three years, but our Smartplan is designed to help you find the right degree for you, so you could finish as quickly as possible!
+A master’s program in political science could take anywhere from one to three years, but our Smartplan is designed to help you find the right degree for you, so you can finish as quickly as possible!

 How to save time and money